March 1, 1997 — Portland, ME

-New floor pedalboard · Goff Leslie 925 · Kriz-Kraft 17U rack debut
+Re-worked rig debuts — new Goff Leslie 925 · Kriz-Kraft 17U rack · floor pedalboard

-Major overhaul for the second Europe tour.
+6/13/97 marked the first appearance of a significantly overhauled rig.
 Trey returned to a 1993-style floor pedalboard with Tube Screamers and Ross Compressor back at his feet.
 The Motion Sound Pro 3 was replaced by a Goff Professional-modified Leslie 925 head.
 The rack moved into a new Kriz-Kraft 17U case and was slimmed down to a single CAE 4×4 with four active loops.

 November 7, 1997 — Late Night with Conan O'Brien